the-mad-statter/reprexex/README.md

 reprexex::reprexex()
 ```

-Your code is run and the rendered results written to the clipboard.
-You
+Your code is executed and the rendered results written to the clipboard.
-are now ready to share your reprex somewhere like StackOverflow with a
+You are now ready to share your reprex somewhere like StackOverflow with
-simple paste.
+a simple paste.

 <br />